dpaleka/consistency-forecasting/README.md

 # Usage of the benchmark
 See [USAGE.md](USAGE.md) for instructions on how to:
-1. evaluate your forecaster on our consistency benchmarks; or
+1. evaluate your AI forecasters on our consistency benchmarks; or
 2. generate your own consistency benchmarks from a dataset of forecasting questions.

+# Download the datasets
+The datasets used in the paper are also available on Hugging Face: [dpaleka/ccflmf](https://huggingface.co/datasets/dpaleka/ccflmf).

 # Development guide
+Note: this section is for if you want to extend or use our codebase in a way other than evaluating your LLM forecaster on the consistency benchmarks.

 ## Installation requirements
 Create a virtual environment, and ensure it has Python 3.11 installed.